eugeneia/httpd0/README.md

 **Description:**

-A simple but effective HTTP/1.0 server with support for GET and HEAD requests. *httpd0* is lightweight and reasonably fast.
+A simple but effective HTTP/1.0 server for Clozure Common Lisp with support for GET and HEAD requests. *httpd0* is lightweight and reasonably fast.
 It can serve static files out of the box and its modular design allows for easy implementation of custom responders.
 In addition to the mandatory headers, httpd0 also supports the *Last-Modified* and *If-Modified-Since* headers.
 It’s downwards compatible to HTTP/0.9 clients.

 Things httpd0 does not support: